allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error RECIPIENT_NOT_ACCEPTED()
 ```

-Error when the recipient is not accepted
+Throws when the recipient is not accepted.